Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

             services.ConfigureUITesting(_configuration);
         }
         ```
-- If features send out e-mails that you want to test too then you can use the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI (see `OrchardCoreUITestExecutorConfiguration`).
-For this to work, just enable the Email feature in the test setup recipe:
+- Some features send out e-mails.
+You can test them with the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI (see `OrchardCoreUITestExecutorConfiguration`).
+You need to enable the Email feature in the test setup recipe:
     ```json
     "steps": [
         {